EntityScript

 # but the base example is this.

-with open(DIRDATA+SLUG_ORE_LEDGER, R_VALUE) as construct_ore:
+with open(DIRDATA+PHASE_ENTITYSCRIPT_ORE, R_VALUE) as construct_ore:

 for line in construct_ore: